MWorksCoding/minecraft-server/README.md

 python minecraft_server_status
 ```

-The [minecraft_server_status script](./minecraft_server_status) acts as a client that connects to the server's port.
+The [minecraft_server_status script.py](./minecraft_server_status.py) acts as a client that connects to the server's port.
 It then queries the server to retrieve its current status.

 ### 🐳 Create a Docker Container

-To containerize your project, create a file named [Dockerfile](./Dockerfile)
+To containerize your project, create a file named [Dockerfile](./Dockerfile).
 To reduce image size and improve build performance, create a [.dockerignore](./.dockerignore) file.

-### Docker Compose Commands

 ### Docker Compose Commands